-These are slope wetlands that occur on hillsides or at the bases of dunes, hills, alluvial fans, etc. Springs are indicated by groundwater emerging and flowing across the ground surface or through indistinct or very small rivulets, runnels, and other features that are too small to be called a creek or riverine system.
+These wetlands occur on hillsides or at the base of dunes, hills, alluvial fans, levees, etc. Springs are indicated by groundwater emerging and flowing across the ground surface and sometimes through indistinct or very small rivulets, runnels, and other features that are too small to be called a creek or riverine system.
 They often lack the features of riverine channels, such as a thalweg or floodplain.
 Seeps are similar to springs but lack a single-dominant origin of surface flow.
 Most of the flow is confined to the root zone and is not evident on the ground surface.
+Seeps and Springs may have, or may lack woody vegetation; no distinction is made in CRAM.